onflow/fusd/README.md

-Flow USD (FUSD) is a stablecoin on Flow, issued by [Prime Trust](https://www.primetrust.com/), that is backed 1:1 against USD on Flow Mainnet.
+Flow USD (FUSD) is a stablecoin on Flow, issued by [Prime Trust](https://www.primetrust.com/), that is backed 1:1 by the US Dollar on Flow Mainnet.

 This repository contains the Cadence source code for the FUSD contract and accompanying transactions.